pyRocksy/Tabular_Data_Analysis_and_ML/data/DATA_README.md

-# This folder contains datasets for "Tabular-ML" repo
+This folder contains datasets for "Tabular-ML" repo.